 We use anatomical positions to describe the body because they provide a reference point.
 They can be used similarly to standardization tools to describe an organism’s position.
 Medical practitioners cannot discuss patients’ bodies without having a general awareness of anatomical position, which is particularly important in medicine.

-There is a standard anatomical position for each species of organism.
+There is a standard anatomical terminology for each species of organism.
 In this article, we will learn more about anatomical positions and why they are so important.

 Anatomical position: what does it mean, and why is it so important?